YWCA Women’s Triathlon is better organized and more enjoyable when participants know as many details as possible.

 You may officially transfer your entry to a friend by June 30, 2022 for a fee.
 After June 30, no changes are allowed.
 Because our timing and scoring are dependent on gender and age groups, if you give your race number to someone else, it will affect the timing and scoring of the event.
-And you may be subject to sanctioning by USA Triathlon.

 Am I allowed to register if I was not assigned female at birth or am gender-non-conforming?

 Can I make changes to my registration AFTER I have registered?